Tomb Raider III: Sales

 Upon release, Tomb Raider III topped the UK games charts and was the German market's second-best-selling video game of 1998, behind Anno 1602.
+In its first month of release in the United States, it was the sixth best-selling home console game.
 At the 1999 Milia festival in Cannes, it took home a "Platinum" prize for revenues above €68 million in the European Union during the previous year.
 This made it the highest-grossing game in Europe for 1998.
 As of 2009, Tomb Raider III had sold around six million copies worldwide.